Julienne David

-Julienne David (1773-1843), was a French privateer.
+Julienne David (c.
+1773-1843), was a French privateer.

 Julienne David participated in the Vendée Revolt on the royalists side and was imprisoned, but managed to escape sentence.
 After having secured a privateer's letter, she persecuted British ships on the English channel from her base in Nantes.

 In 1803, she was imprisoned in England for 8 years.
 After her release, she returned to France.
 A street in Nantes is named after her.
-She's also the subject of a novel.
+She is also the subject of a novel.